-- () Regarding the Company acts to consolidate the development, management and operating activities of the Logistics Solutions segment and the Parking Solutions segment, see section 1.20.6 below. - 1.15.2.
-Company staff and composition: As of the publication date of this report, the Company and its subsidiaries (in Israel and abroad) have a staff of 233 employees, as set out in the diagram above.
+- (1) Including 15 employees in a US subsidiary - (2) Including 24 employees in a US subsidiary - () On January 1, 2017, the Company transferred 15 employees with all their rights pursuant to the tax authorities' certificate to the subsidiary Unitronics Automatic Solutions Ltd. - 1.15.2.
+Company staff and composition: As of the publication date of this report, the Company and its subsidiaries (in Israel and abroad) have a staff of 235 employees, as set out in the diagram above.